mcarilli/CarND-Extended-Kalman-Filter/README.md

 Blue circles are radar measurements (position markers inferred from radius and angle; the also-supplied radial velocity measurements are not shown).
 Green markers are the car's position as estimated by the Kalman filter.
+It's clear that the Kalman filter does a good job of tracking the car's position with significantly reduced noise.